 These recipes are expertly crafted, easy to prepare, and delicious.
 Hurt has put together an all-star team to celebrate an all-star list of women throughout history.
 The book is a joy to read, and the recipes a joy to prepare.
 I’m thrilled to delve in deeper to not only discover new cocktails, but the history of incredible women I may not have known.

 The history of women behind the bar has always been, let us admit, somewhat sexist.
-But if this book and these women are any indication, it is well on its way to something better.
+But if this book and these cocktails designed by women bartenders, it is well on its way to something better.
 As Hurt puts it, “There are no ‘girly’ drinks.
 There are no ‘manly man’ drinks.
 There are just drinks.”
 We can all drink to that.